STORIES

 After losing housing, Peter spent the next eight months moving between shelters and the street, trying to find a comfortable and safe place to stay.

 Sleeping and living outside took a toll on Peter’s body.
 He now wears ankle braces.
 Pointing to his legs he says, “My legs took a beating.
 I have to wear these.”
-People who are homeless and unsheltered have higher rates of chronic disease, mental illness, and drug abuse than people who are homeless but live in shelters or transitional housing.
-Fortunately, Peter had access to shelter, but not all shelters have adequate funding or resources, which can lead to crowding and understaffing.
-Understandably, people make the difficult decision to live on the street.

-Eventually, Peter got connected with a caseworker from Preble Street Veterans Housing Services (VHS).
+Peter connected with a caseworker from Preble Street Veterans Housing Services (VHS).
 VHS is working to end homelessness among Veterans in Maine, helping Veterans and Veteran families identify and maintain stable housing.
 Caseworkers provide Veterans and their families with the services and supports to overcome barriers in finding and maintaining housing, including case management, intensive housing counseling, and direct financial assistance.
-Preble Street worked with Peter to identify a suitable apartment and transition him to stable housing.
+Preble Street worked with Peter to identify a suitable apartment and help him transition to stable housing.
 “It’s a two-bedroom.
 I have a roommate… Life is good so far.
 Life is headed in the right direction,” says Peter.

 Stably housed, Peter is looking ahead to some more goals for himself: “I’m going to take some courses.
 I think I’m going back to school in September.”

-Peter is one of 438 Veteran households VHS has served in the last eight months, far surpassing their yearly grant goal of 425 Veteran households.
+Peter is one of 438 Veteran households VHS has served in the last eight months, far surpassing their goal of 425 Veteran households.
 Even more impressive is that over 70 percent of Veteran households are permanently housed when they leave VHS.
 Through compassion, collaboration, and hard work, VHS is proving that Veteran homelessness is solvable.

 Peter’s Story